 3550 W St, Eureka CA 95503

-The playground at Sequoia Park has a wide array of equipment for children of all ages, a large grassy area, picnic tables and wheelchair-accessible restrooms.
+The playground at Sequoia Park has a wide array of equipment for children of all ages, a large grassy area, picnic tables, and wheelchair-accessible restrooms.
 After expending lots of energy at the playground, explore the redwood forest nestled within Eureka's city limits.
-The park features walking and bicycle paths through the redwoods, duck pond and two small creeks.
-Sequoia Creek Trail is a paved, 3/4-mile wheelchair (and stroller) accessible trail heading west from the duck pond through the rest and meadows.
+The park features walking and bicycle paths through the redwoods, a duck pond, and two small creeks.
+Sequoia Creek Trail is a paved, 3/4-mile wheelchair (and stroller) accessible trail heading west from the duck pond through the meadows.

 612 G St #102, Eureka, CA 95501 | (707) 443-9694

 The Redwood Discovery Museum is Eureka's non-profit children’s museum, offering interactive exhibits and thematic programs for families.
 Discovery Museum exhibits and programs promote hands-on, open-ended discovery in the areas of science, art, culture, technology, and healthy living.

 The museum offers Tuesday Playgroups for children 0-5 and their caregivers and Storytime on Wednesday mornings.
 They also offer drop-off programs for children 3-12 and day camps for children 4-10.
 If you're in town for Arts Alive!, you can drop your kiddos off at the Discovery Museum while you stroll and sip through Eureka's Old Town.

 2136 Broadway St, Eureka, CA 95501 | (707) 443-4533